OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Eric Zimmerman Tools.md

 Tool used to analyze Windows Prefetch files as part of execution artifacts for [[Windows Forensics]].
 - [GitHub Repo](https://github.com/EricZimmerman/PECmd).

+**PECmd** outputs information about:
+- First and last execution timestamps
+- Number of times the application was executed
+- Application name and path
+- File size and hash
+- Volumes and directories references by the executable.

 The prefetch files are usually found at `C:\Windows\Prefetch`

 To run Prefetch Parser on a file and save the results in a CSV, we can use the following command: